cerea-daml/adomo-mocis-wape-daml-mooc/README.md

 Activate the newly created environment:

-    $ conda activate tdma
+    $ conda activate mooc

-Open the notebook (e.g. with Jupyter) and follow the instructions:
+Open the notebooks (e.g. with Jupyter) and run the cells:

+    $ jupyter-notebook daml-part1.ipynb
-    $ jupyter-notebook questions.ipynb
+    $ jupyter-notebook daml-part2.ipynb